taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - React Design Patterns and Best Practices by Michele Bertoli
 - React in Action by Mark Tielens Thomas
 - React: Up and Running by Stoyan Stefanov

+React with TypeScript

+- Learn React with TypeScript: A beginner's guide to reactive web development with React 18 and TypeScript (2nd, 2023) by Carl Rippon

+Best Practices

+- React 18 Design Patterns and Best Practices: Design, build, and deploy production-ready web applications with React by leveraging industry-best practices (4th, 2023) by Carlos Santana Roldán
+- React Application Architecture for Production: Learn best practices and expert tips to deliver enterprise-ready React web apps (2023) by Alan Alickovic

 React Ecosystem